rocky/python-xdis/README.rst

    $ make check

-A GNU makefile has been added to smooth over setting running the right command, and running tests from fastest to slowest.
+A GNU makefile has been added to smooth over setting up running the right command, and running tests from fastest to slowest.

 If you have remake_ installed, you can see the list of all tasks